patrickmonteiro/quasar-epub-reader/README.md

-# Quasar Epub/PDF reader (quasar-epub-reader)
+# Quasar Epub reader (quasar-epub-reader)

-An epub/pdf reader made with quasar framework and epubjs
+An epub reader made with quasar framework and epubjs

 ## Install the dependencies
 ```bash